GPU Computing

 JUWELS GPU Nodes

-JUWELS features a number of accelerated (GPU-equipped) compute nodes for applications that can take advantage of such devices via CUDA, OpenCL or OpenACC.
+JUWELS features a number of accelerated (GPU-equipped) compute nodes for applications that can take advantage of such devices, for example via CUDA, OpenCL or OpenACC.

 Booster module